Dolores Alexander: Mother Courage

 In May 1972, Alexander and Jill Ward opened Mother Courage, the first feminist restaurant in the United States in Greenwich Village, New York.
 Located on 342 West 11th Street, the restaurant was named after the heroic female protagonist, Mother Courage, from Bertolt Brecht's drama Mother Courage and Her Children.
 Since the two women had no prior restaurant experience, they borrowed money from several feminist friends and colleagues to renovate an old luncheonette called Benny's Soda Luncheonette and Delicatessen.
 With the help of many friends and Ward's father, Alexander and Ward completely remodeled the location and turned it into an entirely new restaurant.

 Every night for the first couple of weeks of Mother Courage's opening, Ward and Alexander explained their restaurant was at near capacity for dinner.
 They explained in their press release that, "...Mother Courage had become the hangout and gathering place of feminists around the city.
 Women felt comfortable coming in for dinner alone, certain they would run into at least one other person they knew and could dine with."
 This comfort was due to the fact that while the restaurant was technically co-ed, women took priority.
 After Mother Courage was granted their beer and wine license in 1973, Joyce Vinson (one of the later managers of the restaurant), explained that as a feminist, she would only give the first sip of wine to women even if accompanied by male guests.
 Checks were also placed within equal distance of diners in order to not make any assumptions about who was going to pay for the meal.
 Diners, however, weren't the only people to experience this feminist set of ethics.
-Mother Courage made sure to pay each worker the same salary and had each position rotate amongst staff so that, "every woman [had] an appreciation of the problems of every other woman."
+Mother Courage made sure to pay each worker the same salary and had each position rotate amongst staff so that "every woman [had] an appreciation of the problems of every other woman."

 On May 19, 1975, Mother Courage celebrated its third birthday by hosting a champagne buffet with a cake in the shape of the venus symbol.
 Over 100 guests were invited (many of whom are famous feminists), including Gloria Steinem, Audre Lorde, Kate Millett, and more.
 Even though Mother Courage was only open until 1977, it inspired many other feminist restaurants to open up around the country.
 Author Lucy Komisar once described Mother Courage as "more than a restaurant, this is part of a social movement."

 Death and legacy

-Alexander died on May 13, 2008.
+As Alexander's health declined, she stepped back from the movement spotlight, preferring to watch a new generation of activists "lead the change".
+On May 13, 2008, she died in Palm Harbor, Florida.

 Her papers are held in the Sophia Smith Collection at Smith College and the Schlesinger Library at Harvard University.
-As her health declined, she stepped back from the movement spotlight, preferring to watch a new generation of activists "lead the change".
-On May 13, 2008, Alexander died in Palm Harbor, Florida.